Nature spots in Thailand that resemble Japan

 After being restricted in our homes for months during the pandemic, taking a trip abroad feels just like heaven.
 However, many countries require visitors to go through extensive quarantine periods, while some others still have tourist bans.

 So, we’ve got another idea for us to “travel overseas” without having to leave Thailand at all.
-Here are 10 stunning nature spots that look just like Japan you can visit in the meantime – all are less than 3.5 hours away from Bangkok by car.
+Here are 10 stunning nature spots in Thailand that look just like Japan you can visit in the meantime – all are less than 3.5 hours away from Bangkok by car.

 1. Rimtara Camping